Numbness Ended ~ Vitamin B12 Works

-I was distressed to learn about the hydrogen sulfide but I thought that since the nerve damage from living in hydrogen sulfide were similar to those from low B12, that if I had extra B12 shots, I’d be much improved if not fine.
+I was distressed to learn about the hydrogen sulfide but I thought that since the nerve damage from living in hydrogen sulfide were similar to that from low B12, if I had extra B12 shots, I’d be fine.
 Well, that didn’t work.
 A few extra B12 shots did not make me Fine.
-Though, I continue to think that if I’d had a lot more B12 over the whole period that there would have been a lot less nerve damage.
+Though, I continue to think that if I’d had a lot more B12 over the whole period that there would have been less nerve damage.

 LOTS more B12

 The nurse practitioner I saw while I was having the privy pit excavated gave me a prescription for more injectable cobalamin.
 She also gave me Celebrex to reduce the swelling.

-Later, by this time I was living in my townhouse, a holistic doctor prescribed a B12 shot a day.
+Later, after I’d moved to my townhouse, a holistic MD prescribed a B12 shot a day.
 The prescription was for 12 bottles of cobalamin in the course of a year, each containing enough for 30 shots.
 But, I wasn’t sure she meant to prescribe so much.
-She hadn’t said it, after all, she’d just written the prescription that equaled a shot a day for a year.
+She hadn’t said it, she’d just written the prescription that equaled a shot a day for a year.

 Being doubtful, I had maybe two shots a week.
 The idea of more than that was beyond my grasp.

-After I’d been having the extra B12 for awhile, the hair on my arms began to grow back, but my toes were unchanged.
-I still had balance problems and was still still bumping into door frames and the walls of my hallway.
+After I’d been having the extra B12 for awhile, hair on my arms began to grow back, but my toes were unchanged.
+I still had balance problems and was still bumping into door frames and walls in my hallway.

-When I accidentally got a darning needle jammed into my toe it hurt when it hit the bone, but I didn’t have any pain from the part that broke off in my toe, so I didn’t know it was there and I didn’t do anything about it until I was giving myself a B12 shot one morning and my toe was glinting in the sunshine.
+When I accidentally got a darning needle jammed into my toe it hurt when it hit the bone, but I didn’t have any pain from the part that broke off in my toe, so I didn’t know it was there and I didn’t do anything until I was giving myself a B12 shot and my toe glinted in the sunshine.
 It wasn’t my toe glinting, of course, it was the broken bit of needle.